BOI1000/Gitthis/PrivEsc/README.md

 # PrivEsc
-A folder for all privilege escalation scripts.
+A directory for privilege escalation scripts made by me.

-Scripts built for automating privilege escalation.
+Scripts made for automating privilege escalation.

 ## Updates
-- Updated IptablesEsc.sh (new function: cealUpOption)
+- Added Npbackup-cliEsc.sh

 ### Notes
+- Working on Npbackup-cliEsc.sh (optional feature will be non optional later)
-- working a different IptablesEsc.sh script (./IptablesEsc.sh {options})
+- IptablesEsc.sh is considered complete